Privacy Policy

 by law.

-If you fail to provide us with the requisite information and
+If you fail to provide us with the requisite information and documents, we are not allowed to establish the desired business relationship, enter into the contract and/or execute the order

-Your data protection rights, especially your rights of
+Your data protection rights, especially your rights of access, rectification and deletion

 Every person whose data are or were processed by us has